Dress and Appearance

 Sixth Form Facilities

 Students have exclusive use of the Sixth Form Café and the Sixth Form LRC.
 They may also use any free areas in the academy for private study, including computer rooms.
-Sixth formers are able to use the sports facilities and gym equipment but must ensure that a member of the PE department knows that they are doing so.
+Sixth formers are able to use the sports facilities and gym equipment but must ensure that a member of the PE department know that they are doing so.

 Sixth Form Privileges